Our evidence to the Health and Social Care Select Committee's inquiry on Social care: funding and workforce.

 The COVID-19 pandemic has revealed and exacerbated many of the long-standing problems facing the adult social care sector.
 The full effects of the pandemic are uncertain and will unfold over many months.
 What is certain, however, is that without funding and more fundamental reform, people and their families – as well as staff – will continue to suffer unnecessarily.

-Our submission considers:
+Our evidence considers:

 - What impact is the current social care funding situation having on the NHS and on people who need social care?